PaulKinlan/paul.kinlan.me/content/en/2010-12-06-js-classlist-yipee-.markdown

 also naturally to providing styling.
 I had my own routines to parse and manipulate the class attribute.
 However,  it never felt natural &ndash; I don't know why, it just didn't.
-Then in jQuery this all came as standard &ndash; we now had the ability to &ldquo;toggle&rdquo; a class (my routines never had this&hellip;.. not sure how I missed it to be honest) using simple semantics.</p>
+Then in jQuery this all came as standard &ndash; we now had the ability to 'toggle' a class (my routines never had this&hellip;.. not sure how I missed it to be honest) using simple semantics.</p>

 <p>Put simply. <em>Sweet</em>!</p>

 <p>Now, there is an <a href="https://developer.mozilla.org/en/DOM/element.classList">API built into the browser</a> to help developers
-interact with the &ldquo;class&rdquo; attribute.
-The API provides a lot of what I saw in jQuery &ndash; toggle (to turn a class on or off), add and remove, and &ldquo;contains&rdquo; to check the presence of a class in a classList.
+interact with the 'class' attribute.
+The API provides a lot of what I saw in jQuery &ndash; toggle (to turn a class on or off), add and remove, and 'contains' to check the presence of a class in a classList.
 Its an awesome practical example of the standards bodies (or spec writers) listening to and recognising the needs of Developers.</p>